-Asokan is senior correspondent for Information Security Media Group's global news desk.
-She has previously worked with IDG and other publications where she reported on developments in technology, minority rights and education.
+Asokan is a U.K.-based senior correspondent for Information Security Media Group's global news desk.
+She previously worked with IDG and other publications, reporting on developments in technology, minority rights and education.

 Security researchers have uncovered a flaw dubbed TsuNAME in DNS resolver software that attackers could used to carry out distributed denial-of-service attacks against authoritative DNS servers.
 Google and Cisco have resolved the issue in their DNS servers.